Evaluating LLMs on Entity Disambiguation in Tables: Selected Approaches

-\textbf{\alligator} (Figure~\ref{fig:architectures}) is a feature-based \ac{ml} approach based on multiple steps: i) \textit{data analysis and pre-processing}, ii) \textit{ER}, iii) \textit{local feature extraction}, iv) \textit{local scoring}, v) \textit{feature enrichment}, vi) \textit{context-based scoring}.
-The \textit{data analysis and pre-processing} step converts all cells to lowercase and removes extra spaces and special characters, e.g., underscores (\_), to improve the results of the entity retrieval phase.
-In addition, columns are classified as either \textit{L-column} (containing literals) or \textit{NE-column} (containing named-entity mentions).
+\textbf{\alligator} is a feature-based \ac{ml} approach based on multiple steps: i) \textit{data analysis and pre-processing}, ii) \textit{ER}, iii) \textit{local feature extraction}, iv) \textit{local scoring}, v) \textit{feature enrichment}, vi) \textit{context-based scoring}.
+The \textit{data analysis and pre-processing} step applies standard pre-processing transformations (\eg lowercase, space removing), with columns classified as either \textit{L-column} (containing literals) or \textit{NE-column} (containing named-entity mentions).
 The \ac{er} step extracts relevant candidates from the \ac{kg} using the \lamapi services.
-The \textit{local feature extraction} step builds a vector of engineered features for each candidate entity; the vector represents information about the specific candidate (e.g., popularity, number of tokens) or its comparison with the values in the cell and the row (different similarity scores, matches with other cells on the row, matches with the entity description, and so on). \textit{Local scoring} computes a matching score for each candidate, using a simple deep \ac{nn}: the \ac{nn} takes the local feature vectors as input and is trained to convert the features in a normalised matching score.
+The \textit{local feature extraction} step builds a vector of engineered features for each candidate entity; the vector represents information about the specific candidate (e.g., its \ac{kg} popularity, number of tokens and the syntactical similarity between the candidate label and the mention) or its comparison with the row cells content (\eg trying to match related literals with the row content). \textit{Local scoring} computes a matching score for each candidate, using a simple deep \ac{nn} (denoted PN in~\cite{Avogadro2023}): the \ac{nn} takes the local feature vectors as input and is trained to convert the features into a normalised matching score.
 In practice, this step re-ranks all the candidates, considering mainly text similarity and matches against values on the same \textit{row}.
-The last steps compute updated scores for the candidate of a given cell by considering the best candidates for other cells on the same \textit{column}.
+The last steps compute updated scores for the candidate of a given mention by considering the best candidates for other cells on the same \textit{column}.
 In practice, \ac{cpa} and \ac{cta} tasks are executed on a best-effort basis to capture, for each candidate, the degree of agreement between its types and properties and the types of properties of other best candidates in the same column.
-After this \textit{feature enrichment} step, a simple deep \ac{nn} similar to the previous one predicts the updated normalised scores for all the candidates\footnote{In principle, the approach also estimates a confidence score for each cell to make a decision whether to link the best candidate or not; however, in this paper, we focus on the \ac{ed} task and consider the candidate with the best score as the output of \alligator}.
+After this \textit{feature enrichment} step, a simple deep \ac{nn} (denoted RN in~\cite{Avogadro2023}) similar to the previous one predicts the updated normalised scores for all the candidates\footnote{In principle, the approach also estimates a confidence score for each cell to make a decision whether to link the best candidate or not; however, in this paper, we focus on the \ac{ed} task and consider the candidate with the best score as the output of \alligator}.